You are currently viewing Raw Diet for Puppies: The Ultimate Beginner’s Guide (Vet-Approved Meal Plans)

 Bacterial contaminationFoodborne illnesses, such as salmonella

 Choosing a raw diet for your puppy is a big decision.
-It needs careful research, planning, and vet advice25.
+It needs careful research, planning, and vet advice.
 By making an informed choice, you’ll give your puppy a healthy diet.
 This supports their overall health and happiness.

 A raw diet for puppies includes unprocessed foods like meat, bones, and organs.
 Sometimes, fruits and veggies are added too.
 The diet must have high-quality proteins, fats, and essential nutrients.